SHC-ASTRA/roverBasestation/README.md

 yarn prod
 ```

 If you are only performing client-side updates it is possible to rebuild the React while the program is running (in another command terminal).
-This is possile without restarting the program and rebuilding the Typescript with the below command in the `basestation-docker/server` directory.
+This is possible - without restarting the program and rebuilding the Typescript - with the below command in the `basestation-docker/server` directory.
 ```bash
 yarn build-react
 ```
 Refresh the browser page after running this command, and the UI will update.
 This is possible because the web-page is served as a static HTML page by an Express HTTP handler.
 When you refresh the page, Express re-fetches the page from the `basestation-docker/react/build` directory.

-After building the ROS2 interface package, compiling it into `rclnodejs` Javascript, it is possible to only worry about sourcing ROS2 packages, and running the program withoutpre-emptively building the React & Typescript.
+After building the ROS2 interface package, compiling it into `rclnodejs` Javascript, it is possible to only worry about sourcing ROS2 packages, and running the program without pre-emptively building the React & Typescript.
 This can be done with the below command - that builds the Typescript and React - in the `basestation-docker/server` directory.
 ```bash
 source /opt/ros/humble/setup.bash && source ../health_interface/install/setup.bash
 yarn dev